 About

-Created in collaboration with world-renowned dinosaur paleontologists Dr. Gregory M. Erickson (faculty at Florida State University at Tallahassee) and Dr. Patrick Druckenmiller (Director of the University of Alaska Museum of the North and Professor of Geology at the University of Alaska Fairbanks), ICE DINOSAURS transports visitors to the Late Cretaceous period above the Arctic Circle, where dinosaurs lived year-round in extreme polar environments.
-Follow a year in the life of a family of Troodons (large-brained, agile, feathered “raptors”) and learn the surprising ways in which these creatures survived in 4–5 months of total sunlight and 5–6 months of complete darkness.
+Created in collaboration with world-renowned dinosaur paleontologists Dr. Gregory M. Erickson (faculty at Florida State University at Tallahassee) and Dr. Patrick Druckenmiller (Director of the University of Alaska Museum of the North and Professor of Geology at the University of Alaska Fairbanks), Ice Dinosaurs transports visitors to the Late Cretaceous period above the Arctic Circle, where dinosaurs lived year-round in extreme polar environments.
+Follow a year in the life of a family of Troodons (large-brained, agile, feathered “raptors”) and learn how these creatures survived in 4–5 months of total sunlight and 5–6 months of complete darkness.

 Size